pcaston/OpenPeerPower.github.io/source/_docs/configuration/customizing-devices.markdown

   required: false
   type: string
 icon:
   description: "Any icon from [MaterialDesignIcons.com](http://MaterialDesignIcons.com) ([Cheatsheet](https://cdn.materialdesignicons.com/4.5.95/)).
 Prefix name with `mdi:`, ie `mdi:home`.
-Note: Newer icons may not yet be available in the current Home Assistant release.
+Note: Newer icons may not yet be available in the current Open Peer Power release.
 You can check when an icon was added to MaterialDesignIcons.com at [MDI History](https://materialdesignicons.com/history)."
   required: false
   type: string
 assumed_state: